© 2022 Think Social Publishing, Inc.

 But here was the first Aha!
 He said, “You know, you're missing the whole bottom half of this.
 You need to have a Pyramid of Dislike.”

 So this past week we developed the Pyramid of Dislike.
 Download the blank Pyramid of Dislike handout—but don’t teach it until you’ve taught the Friendship Pyramid.
-Learn about the Friendship Pyramid in the eLearning module Strategies for Teens: Friendship Pyramid, Finding Motivation & Add-a-Thought or in our popular book Socially Curious and Curiously Social: A Social Thinking Guidebook for Bright Teens and Young Adults.
+Learn about the Friendship Pyramid in our popular book Socially Curious and Curiously Social: A Social Thinking Guidebook for Bright Teens and Young Adults.